 BMB/Bi/Ch 170 abc.
 Biochemistry and Biophysics of Macromolecules and Molecular Assemblies.
 9 units (3-1-5).
 For course description, see Biochemistry and Molecular Biophysics.

 Bi/Ge 180.
 Methods in Molecular Genetics.
-12 units (2-8-2); first term.
+9 units (2-6-1); first term.
 Prerequisites: Bi 122, Bi 10, or instructor’s permission.
 An introduction to current molecular genetic techniques including basic microbiological and molecular biological procedures, phage display, bacterial two-hybrid system, protein purification, sequencing, and genomics.
 The first half of the course involves structured experiments designed to demonstrate the various techniques.
 The second half is devoted to individual research projects in which the techniques are applied to original studies on an interesting, but not well studied, organism.
 Graded pass/fail.
-Instructor: Bertani.
+Instructors: Bertani.

 Bi 189.
 The Cell Cycle.
 6 units (2-0-4); third term.
 Prerequisites: Bi 8 and Bi 9.
 The course covers the mechanisms by which eukaryotic cells control their duplication.
 Emphasis will be placed on the biochemical processes that ensure that cells undergo the key events of the cell cycle in a properly regulated manner.
 Instructor: Dunphy.

 Bi 190.
-Advanced Genetics.
+Systems Genetics.
 6 units (2-0-4); third term.
 Prerequisites: Bi 122.
-Lectures and discussions covering how genetic analysis is used to solve biological problems.
+Lectures covering how genetic and genomic analyses are used to understand biological systems.
 Emphasis is on genetic and genome-scale approaches used in model organisms such as yeast, flies, worms, and mice to elucidate the function of genes, genetic pathways and genetic networks.
-Instructor: Sternberg.
-Given in alternate years; offered 2012-13.
+Instructors: Sternberg.

 BE/CS/CNS/Bi 191 ab.
 Biomolecular Computation.
 9 units.
 For course description, see Bioengineering.